 - Metronidazole or tinidazole tablets may be prescribed for trichomoniasis.

 - Estrogen creams or tablets may be prescribed for vaginal atrophy.

 If your infection is caused by an irritant, such as soap, your doctor will recommend a different product to reduce irritation.

 What Is the Outlook If You Develop This Condition?

 Treatment for vaginal infections is generally very effective.
 Proper diagnosis will ensure that you receive the right treatment.

 How Can You Prevent Vaginal Infections?

 Not all vaginal infections can be prevented.
-Using a condom during sexual intercourse will help prevent the spread of STIs and lower your risk of contracting one.
-Proper hygiene can also help prevent the development of some vaginal infections.
-When possible you should wear cotton underwear and pantyhose with a cotton crotch, to decrease your risk of vaginal inflammation and irritation that can result in some women, from less breathable fabrics.
+Using a condom during sexual intercourse will help prevent the spread of STIs.
+It will also lower your risk of contracting them.
+Proper hygiene can also help prevent some vaginal infections.
+When possible, you should wear cotton underwear and pantyhose with a cotton crotch.
+This can lower your risk of developing vaginal inflammation and irritation.
+Some women develop inflammation and irritation from wearing less breathable fabrics.

 Medically Reviewed by: Nicole Galan, RN

 Published By: Healthline Networks, Inc.